How to Keep Your Septic System Healthy

 Don't Treat the Toilet as a Garbage Disposal

-The toilet is not meant to be used to dispense with food items, especially not the kinds of items that could clog your garbage disposal.
+The toilet is not meant to be used to dispense food items, especially not the kinds of items that could clog your garbage disposal.
 Never flush down hair, coffee grounds, cat litter, paper towels, grease or oil, pasta, flour, tampons, diapers, condoms, or cigarette butts.
 A toilet shouldn't even be used to flush away Kleenex, which is better dispensed with in the trash.
 In only a short amount of time, these items could clog up your septic tank, if they don't clog your toilet first.

 Don't Pour Grease Down the Drain